The below outlines the examination stages of Plan:MK, carried out between April 2018 and February 2019.

 - Plan:MK Policies Map Sheet 1 (PDF, 8.6MB)

 - Plan:MK Policies Map Sheet 2 (PDF, 8.1MB)

 - Plan:MK Policies Map Sheet 3 (PDF, 9.7MB)

 - Plan:MK Policies Map Sheet 4 (PDF, 12.2MB)

 - Plan:MK Policies Map Sheet 5 (PDF, 14.3MB)

 - Plan:MK Policies Map Inset Maps:

-The additonal modifications do not affect the soundness of the Plan and, as such, do not form part of the public consultation.
+The additional modifications do not affect the soundness of the Plan and, as such, did not form part of the public consultation.

-Planning Inspector; David Spencer BA(Hons) DiPTP MRTPI has been appointed to undertake an independent examination into the soundness of Plan:MK (the Plan).
+Planning Inspector; David Spencer BA(Hons) DiPTP MRTPI was appointed to undertake an independent examination into the soundness of Plan:MK (the Plan).

 2 - justified (the most appropriate strategy when considered against the reasonable alternatives, based on proportionate evidence);